Geraldo Bajrami: Club career

+Early life and youth career

 Bajrami was born in Birmingham in 1999, just two weeks after his Albanian parents left Kosovo because of the war.
 He was raised in the Quinton district and attended Priory School in Edgbaston.
 He had two unsuccessful trials with Birmingham City's Academy before he was accepted at under-14 level, and took up a two-year scholarship in July 2016.
 Academy coach Steve Spooner described him as "quite an unassuming young man but is very much a leader and is very popular with the rest of the players."

 He captained the club's under-18 team that reached the semifinal of the 2017–18 FA Youth Cup, performing well in a defensive partnership with Ryan Stirk against a very strong Chelsea side, and signed his first professional contract, of one year, at the end of the season.
 He went on to captain Birmingham's under-23 team in 2018–19, making 36 appearances over the season, as they finished as runners-up in the Professional Development League northern section and lost out to Leeds United on penalties for the overall title.
 He was offered a two-year deal in March 2019, and signed it in late June.

+Birmingham City

 A hernia operation at the end of the season meant that Bajrami missed out on the first-team's pre-season fixtures.
 He was fit to make his competitive debut in the EFL Cup first round on 6 August 2019.
 Manager Pep Clotet fielded an inexperienced team for the visit to Portsmouth, and Bajrami played the whole of the 3–0 defeat.
 With Marc Roberts and Jake Clarke-Salter injured, he made his Football League debut on 14 December 2019, partnering Harlee Dean in central defence in a 3–2 defeat at home to Championship leaders West Bromwich Albion.
 He kept his place for the next match, a 3–0 loss to Hull City, before Clotet tried other options.

 Bajrami joined National League club Solihull Moors on 20 February 2020 on a youth loan to the end of the season.
 He had made four appearances in the starting eleven by the time the National League season was first suspended and then ended early because of the COVID-19 pandemic.
 He was an unused substitute for Birmingham at the end of that season, and was not part of the first-team matchday squad at all in 2020–21.
 In May 2021, the club confirmed that he would leave when his contract expired at the end of the season.
 His last appearance was for Birmingham's U23 team as they beat Sheffield United U23 in the national final of the 2020–21 Professional Development League.

+Kidderminster Harriers

 Bajrami signed for National League North club Kidderminster Harriers on 19 August 2021, and made his debut two days later, starting in a 3–0 win against Blyth Spartans in place of Keith Lowe, who was unavailable because of illness.